adsbypasser/adsbypasser/README.md

 * Redirect Image (default: on)

-    NoPicAds will directly open the image by browser if current site is a image hosting site.
+    NoPicAds will directly open the image by browser if current site is an image hosting site.
     If you turn this off, NoPicAds will only works on link shortener sites.

 * External Server Support (default: off)

-    NoPicAds will send request to a external server, because browser-side JavaScript can not solve some problem (e.g.: captcha) This is not enabled by default because of privacy concern.
+    NoPicAds will send request to an external server, because browser-side JavaScript can not solve some problem (e.g.: captcha) This is not enabled by default because of privacy concern.